 - 1. No tuition or audit fee is charged for one course per semester to students over 60 years of age, as space is available. - 2.
-Reduced tuition is charged for a maximum of six (6) credits per semester for high school students.
+Reduced tuition is charged for a maximum of six (6) credits per semester for high school students who attend campus classes.